 The efficient solution is to link health management with talent management, remove the root causes of endless symptom relieves and empower individuals to participate in personal health management and utilize health resources wisely.
 Individuals can get well quickly, including the same day, with the minimum re-occurrence like the cases above.
 Businesses can optimize productivity and minimize absenteeism and healthcare costs.
 In addition, both can anticipate development needs, including health needs in coming challenges, make wise investments, and take early action.
 Solving problems around healthcare alone is inefficient.
 Unlike health insurance companies, businesses do not have the conflict of interests in paying for personal development.

 It is time to look at the big picture, think differently, empower yourself with the right tools, and target issues efficiently.
 By doing so, we can not only cut down healthcare costs but also improve healthcare quality and productivity at the same time and help more businesses become an employer of choice.

 About the Author

-Bin Yang is the Managing Director of The Prince Synergy (www.theprincesynergy.com), a leading consulting firm that focuses on empowering leaders and elites to be their best and stay healthy (TPS Dream & Power) and building exceptional leaders to strengthen society (TPS Executive Academy).
+Bin Yang is the Managing Director of The Prince Synergy (www.theprincesynergy.com), a leading consulting firm that focuses on helping leaders and elites be their best and stay healthy (TPS Dream & Power) and building exceptional leaders to strengthen society (TPS Executive Academy).
 She is the author of What Stops Leaders from Good to Great.
 For more information or to schedule an interview, lecture, or appointment, please contact 310-668-1828.